mrtnvh/things-you-can-do-with-an-openapi-mocking-server/README.md

 npm run mocks:watch
 ```

-### 2. WIP - Advanced JavaScript
+### 2. Advanced JavaScript
-If the default Prism functionality doesn't meet your requirements, you could run Prism programmatically and plugin on the Fastify server Prism
+If the default Prism functionality doesn't meet your requirements, you could run Prism programmatically and plugin on the [Fastify](https://www.fastify.io/) instance that Prism uses as server.
 ```sh
 npm run mocks:advanced